-Contributors tab captures the dynamics on two levels: team efforts (green graph) on the project and contributions of individual engineers (cards with red graphs).
+The Contributors tab captures the dynamics on two levels: team efforts (green graph) on the project and contributions of individual engineers (cards with red graphs).

-Contributors page can show graphs in commits, lines of code added or lines of code deleted.
+The Contributors page can show graphs in commits, lines of code added or lines of code deleted.
 So a project manager can analyze the progress of development from different perspectives.

-JCA Electronics also uses Top Committers Report to see what developers worked on a project during a certain period of time, e.g. a sprint, a year, and compare the amount of commits each person contributed.
+JCA Electronics also uses Top Committers Report to see what developers worked on a project during a certain period of time, e.g. a sprint, a year, and compare the number of commits each person contributed.

-Insights about code review practices
+Tracking code review practices

 The company has many projects and repositories to manage.
 So it is very important for them to make sure that pull requests and code reviews are utilized on each project.
 Activity in project graphs and Created vs Merged Pull Requests Report help the team ensure that the correct practices are being used.

-- how many pull requests were created, merged and declined in the project within a chosen time period
+- how many pull requests were created, merged, and declined in the project within a chosen time period

 - who made those pull requests, including whose pull requests were declined